The Comprehensive Oxygen Sensor Guide

-The oxygen sensor is situated at the tip of the exhaust pipe and is used to detect the oxygen levels in the exhaust as it gets released from the engine.
-This check is important to understand whether the engine is running too rich or lean.
-In rich condition the oxygen content is found to be low and in lean condition it is the opposite.
-This information helps the ECU to adjust the fuel entering from the fuel delivery system to the engine for proper combustion and correct fuel to air ratios.
+The oxygen sensor is at the tip of the exhaust pipe and is used to detect the oxygen levels in the exhaust as it gets released from the engine.
+The O2 sensor tells the computer if the fuel mixture is burning rich (too much oxygen) or lean (too little oxygen).
+This information helps the ECU to adjust the fuel entering from the fuel delivery system to the engine for proper combustion and correct fuel-to-air ratios.
 If not corrected, it may lead to increased fuel consumption and increased emissions from the exhaust.
 It may also damage the catalytic converter and the engine components as well.

 The oxygen sensor has two prime objectives.
-First is to measure the oxygen levels in the exhaust to aid in proper fuel to air ratio for appropriate combustion process to take place.
-Second is to help in reduction of harmful exhaust emission by controlling the process in the first step.
+The first is to measure the oxygen levels in the exhaust to aid in the proper fuel-to-air ratio for the combustion process to take place.
+The second is to help in the reduction of harmful exhaust emissions by controlling the process in the first step.

-Like any combustion process, when the mixture or fuel and oxygen gets burnt in the engine chambers, gases get released.
-These gases constitute of many elements like oxygen, carbon and many more.
+Like any combustion process, when the mixture of fuel and oxygen gets burnt in the engine chambers, gases get released.
+These gases are made up of many elements like oxygen, carbon, and many more.
 The gases find their way out of the exhaust pipe.
-As these gases pass through the exhaust system, it finds a component called oxygen sensor on its way out in the exhaust manifold.
+As these gases pass through the exhaust system, it finds a component called an oxygen sensor on its way out in the exhaust manifold.
 This sensor calculates the amount of oxygen left unused in the combustion process and expelled out with other gases.

 After the ECU has analyzed the oxygen levels it will know if the combustion process is taking place properly or not.
 Thus, it will know if the engine is running lean (more air, less fuel) or rich (more fuel, less air).
 It will then instruct the fuel delivery system to act accordingly.
 Thus, the fuel entry levels will be adjusted for proper combustion to take place.
 This will also reduce harmful gas emissions from the exhaust system.